SYK-08/nuttx/README.md

 ### Installation

-Installation instructions abound on the Internet complete with screen shots.
+Installation instructions abound on the Internet complete with screenshots.
 I will attempt to duplicate those instructions in full here.
 Here are the simplified installation steps:

   - Open *Settings*.